 Nowadays, drivers have many other meal preparation and cooking methods available to them that they don't need to resort to using the heat from their trucks' engines to cook food.

-Mike is holding the boneless turkey -- still in its packaging -- up to the exhaust stack on the back of the tractor he drives for his trucking company, as if he were going to use this method for cooking turkey.
+As if he were going to use this method for cooking turkey, Mike is holding the boneless turkey -- still in its packaging -- up next to the exhaust stack on the back of the tractor he drives for his trucking company.

 Although he does not recommend using it, he has no doubt that some adventurous truckers may have tried this method of using the truck's heat to cook or heat a meal.